Live Virus Vaccines: Examples, Advantages, and More

 Also, some live virus vaccines come as a powder and require reconstitution (restoring from a dry state) with a specific diluent (fluid) before they can be administered.
 Administrator error can also undermine the effectiveness of the vaccine.

 Although small, there is the risk that the weakened live virus could end up causing the illness it was meant to prevent.
-This is especially the case in people who are severely immunocompromised.
+These vaccine side effects can affect people who are severely immunocompromised.
 In the absence of a normal immune response, the weakened virus has the potential to replicate and, in rare cases, reverse to its natural virulent state.

 As a general rule, live attenuated vaccines should not be given to severely immunocompromised people, including: